pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-10-14-cauli-pizza.markdown

 - low moisture part skim
 - shredded cheese
 - pepperoni
-Description: This pizza crust is a delicious lower <a href="/misc/carbs">carb</a> and gluten free option, being made of riced cauliflower, cheese, and ground flax seeds.
+Description: This pizza crust is a delicious lower <a href="/misc/carbs">carb</a> and gluten free option, being made of riced cauliflower, cheese, and ground <a href="/misc/seeds#flax-seeds">flax</a> seeds.
 It is very simple to make, and can be topped with whatever you like, such as meat or roasted veggies.
 This recipe yields 2 healthier personal pizzas
 Instructions:
 - Preheat your oven to as hot as it goes (500F for me) with a pizza stone for around an hour.
 Heating the stone for a long time gets it as hot as possible, leading to the most browning on the underside of your pizza.
 This step is optional; if you don't have a pizza stone you can also bake on a cookie sheet